 The contributor who created the post is automatically set as the post's author.
 You can change the author manually to attribute a post to a different person or name.

 When you create a post, your name appears as the default option in the Author drop-down menu in blog post settings.

 There are two ways to add an author:

 - Add contributors - Depending on their permissions, contributors can add and publish their own content.
 To add contributors, invite them to your site.
-Once they accept the invitation, their name will appear in the drop-down menu.
+After they accept the invitation, their name appears in the drop-down menu.
 The number of contributors you can have depends on your billing plan.

 - Basic authors - A basic author is a name you can assign to a blog post but isn't connected to a contributor account.
 For example, you could add your company name or a guest poster.
 You can add as many basic authors as you want.

 For all profiles, we recommend using the same name in the Bio and Account tabs to ensure the name displays consistently.
 Which of these names displays varies by template.

 Note: Contributors will see their own names as the default author of a post, which they can change manually by editing the post.
 There isn't a way to always have a basic author as the default author.